ryan-mcclue/unsw/anat2521/assignment.md

 as resources are no longer fluctuating/scattered, less need to maintain cooperative bonds (textbook)

+put in a position where violence seems reasonable

 it would be difficult to argue that other sedentary culture colonisations were vastly different to LBK severe affect on the land, therefore antagonising to the foragers (could use textbook reference as fit for resources as source of violence?)